 (Also, with so many grants out there for many initiatives we want to do here in Cleveland Heights, we need a full-time grant writer on staff at City Hall.)

-Through a renewed commitment to traffic safety for everyone—and one that doesn’t overlook our residential streets—we must make sure that not just cars but also walkers, runners, kids, strollers, wheelchairs, scooters, and bikes are ALL WELCOME on our streets.
+Through a renewed commitment to traffic safety for everyone—and one that doesn’t overlook our residential streets—we must make sure that not just cars but also walkers, runners, kids, strollers, wheelchairs, scooters, and bikes are ALL WELCOME AND SAFE on our streets.